mar-io/lxd-consul/README.md

 # lxd-consul

+Want to experiment with Consul clusters or LXD containers?
+Look no further.

 lxd-consul is a bash script that will spin up a consul cluster on Ubuntu 16.04 LTS utilizing lxd containers.

 lxd-consul has only been tested on Ubuntu 16.04 and should be used for dev/testing purposes.